jekyll/minima/README.md

 Optionally, if you have a Disqus account, you can tell Jekyll to use it to show a comments section below each post.

+:warning: `url`, e.g. `https://example.com`, must be set in you config file for Disqus to work.

-To enable it, add the following lines to your Jekyll site:
+To enable it, after setting the url field, you also need to add the following lines to your Jekyll site:

 ```yaml
   disqus: